A California Distinguished School 2007

 Anaheim, CA 92807

 Canyon High School opened in 1973 and is situated on forty acres in the Southern California community of Anaheim Hills.
-A professional staff of 85 teachers, four counselors, three administrators, and activities director, and a media specialist serve a heterogeneous student population of ninth through twelfth grade students.
-The ethnic breakdown of the student population is 21% Asian, 2% Black, 11% Hispanic, .1% of the community as a whole.
+A professional staff of 90 teachers, five counselors, four administrators, an activities director, and a media specialist serve a heterogeneous student population in grades nine through twelve.

 Canyon High School emphasizes a college preparatory program while providing opportunities for a wide variety of learning experiences.
-Our Block Schedule encourages innovative instructional practices.
+Our Block Schedule encourages innovative and cross-curricular instructional practices.
 With a rotating even and odd day schedule, students attend 3 classes each day.
-Our campus includes a technology-enhanced library/media center, five specialized computer labs, a state-of-the-art video production lab, a college center, and comprehensive science facilities.
-In addition to traditional Honors and Advanced Placement courses, Canyon High School challenges its students with unique learning opportunities the International Baccalaureate Program.
+Our campus includes a technology-enhanced library/media center, seven specialized computer labs, a state-of-the-art video production Mac lab, a college center, and comprehensive science facilities.
+In addition to traditional, Honors and Advanced Placement (AP) courses, Canyon High School challenges its students with unique learning opportunities the International Baccalaureate (IB) Program.

 Our Mission: Canyon High School is committed to graduating students with the academic, interpersonal, and vocational skills necessary to compete and contribute as global citizens.